BracoZS/Raxer/README.md

 **Raxer** is an app for swapping the mouse side buttons, also known as extra mouse buttons, additional buttons, back - forward, mouse 4 - mouse 5, X buttons, etc.

+If your mouse for some reason has the two **side buttons reversed**, you can fix it with Raxer.
 It works with any mouse, regardless of brand.

 <details>
 <summary>Short History</summary>